microsoft/verona/src/mlir/lowering.md

 already been checked by the compiler at this point, so all reads and writes to those values are valid.

-At the 2IR level, there is no need to represent this statement as an operation and the only implementation detail is to add the previous value to the new symbol.
+At the 2IR level, we cna represent this as a simple `cast`, creating a new SSA variable with the new type but with the previous value.
+The correctness of the semantics is assumed valid.

 ### EndScopeStmt / OverwriteStmt

 When variables go out of scope, either lexical or type related (ex. move semantics).
-We need to call `release` on owned region types (region, iso, imm) but not on unowned types (mut).
+We need to call `release` on owned types (region, iso, imm) but not on unowned types (mut).

 Example: